Olf0/crypto-sdcard/README.md

 # crypto-sdcard
 Configuration files for unlocking and mounting encrypted SD-cards, using udev, udisks2, polkit and systemd.

+Note that for devices (e.g Jolla 1 phones), which need Qualcomm's `qcrypto` kernel module to be loaded in order to support modern cryptographic schemes as e.g. XTS, a [separate version is provided](https://github.com/Olf0/crypto-sdcard_sbj).

 Extensively tested with systend 225 (which includes udev), udisks2 2.7.5 and polkit 0.104.<br />
 RPM spec file is for SailfishOS 2.2, which provides aforementioned environment.<br />
 RPMs built for SailfishOS are available at [OpenRepos](https://openrepos.net/content/olf/crypto-sdcard).